-QR Codes are those funny little boxes you see on ads, signs or, ahem, the cover of a great book …
+QR Codes are those funny little boxes you see on ads and signs …

 Scan that code with your smartphone camera and it’ll read information, most commonly a web link.

 Putting a QR Code into Word is simple because it’s just an image.
 You can paste it into any Word document, just like any other image.

 Make your QR Code with one of the many online creators, see our list below.
 The result is an image in your web browser.
 Right-click on the image to see the options your browser allows.
 Here’s what you’ll see in Internet Explorer and Google Chrome: